Part 2: Marketing - website content and conversion

 The tricky problem of conversion

 By whichever way people find their way you online, once a visitor has reached your website, you need to convert them into customers.
 The craft of online conversion is not just about selling products online through e-commerce.
+Plus, e-commerce companies can utilize an online service marketplace platform to expand their reach and connect with a broader audience.
 For businesses that don’t sell physical products what is conversion?

 Well if we redefine what mean by ‘conversion’ to meaning the website visitor responds to a Call To Action (CTA), then we can talk more accurately about conversion on websites for any type of business.